 Date

 You r Name

-1 Address
+Address

 ] Phone #

 Prin nary Contact(s) for Committee or Section Endorsed Proposal (names and phone numbers)

 I. Suggested Title of Program

 (title should be brief and descriptive)

 II.
 Program Description/Overview.
 Please attach a description (limit 50 words) of the program.

 III.
 Program Objectives.
 Upon completion of the program, each participant will:

 IV.
-Target audience for this program (areas of practice, level of experience, non-lawyer personnel?):

 V. Program Topical Outline.
 Please attach an outline of the topics to be covered by the Program.

-VI. qualifications.
+(Optional) Suggested Instructor(s).
+Please attach a list of suggested instructors and promotable qualifications.

-oosal Considered on (date)
+posal Considered on(date)

-Reco ommended Action
+ommended Action